 Yi-Hsian’s Hack to Chevi’s Chicken Soup

 My kids love Chevi’s soup!
-Instead of using fresh chicken, I use my roasted chicken’s remaining bits and pieces.
+Instead of using fresh chicken, I use my roast chicken’s remaining bits and pieces.
 Once I week, I roast a whole chicken and then freeze all the leftovers (ie – skin, bones, random pieces of meat).
 After 2-3 chicken roasts, I put them all in Chevi’s recipe above (instead of using raw chicken pieces).
 Just watch how much salt you add to the soup if your roasted chickens have already been salted.